B Basic Statistical Concepts

 Histogram of birth weights with overlayed Gaussian density curve.

-Figure B.10: Histogram of birth weights with overlayed Gaussian density curve.
+Figure B.8: Histogram of birth weights with overlayed Gaussian density curve.

 Note that the y-axis now represents density rather than frequency.
-In a histogram, density reflects the likelihood of values falling within a bin, with the total area summing to 1.
-The density curve, however, doesn’t assign probabilities to individual points – it represents the overall shape of the distribution, and probabilities are found by calculating the area under the curve over an interval.
+The density curve doesn’t assign probabilities to individual points – it represents the overall shape of the distribution – and probabilities are found by calculating the area under the curve over an interval.
 The total area under the curve – which, in theory ranges from minus infinity to plus infinity – also equals 1.

-Using pnorm(), we can calculate the probability of outcomes within any interval.
+Using the pnorm() function, we can calculate the probability of outcomes within any interval.
 To find the probability of data falling within ±3 SD from the mean, we calculate the area under the curve like this:

 pnorm(avg_w + 3 * std_w, # area below mean + 3 SD